interrrp/interrrp.github.io/src/content/blog/function-or-variable.md

 function accomplish
 ```

-"But int, you can't possibly be serious!
-The former obviously declares a
+Obviously, you would think the former with `const` declares a variable, right?
-variable because it says `const`; this is basic JavaScript!"

-Let me reveal the rest:
+Here's the rest:

 ```js
 const accomplish = (task) => {